Azure-Samples/ms-identity-docs-code-dotnet/spa-blazor-wasm/README.md

 ![A screenshot of an ASP.NET Core 8.0 Blazor WebAssembly application displaying a response from Microsoft Graph.](./media/app-signedin.png)

-1. Select Logout to sign-out, you can now close the browser.
+1. Select Logout to sign-out.
+Once signed out, you can close the browser.

 ![A screenshot of an ASP.NET Core 8.0 Blazor WebAssembly application indicating the user signed-out and allowing click "Login" to signin again.](./media/app-signedout.png)